sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 expect(integers).toEqual([1, 2, 3])
 -->

-Here, in the first example, the `map()` method calls the `parseInt()` function with an element’s index as a radix, which gives an incorrect result.
-In the second example, we’re explicitly passing only the value to the `parseInt()` function, so it uses the default radix of 10.
+Here, in the first example, the `map()` method calls the `parseInt()` function with an element’s index as a radix, resulting in an incorrect result.
+In the second example, we explicitly pass only the value to the `parseInt()` function, so it uses the default radix of 10.

-However, explicitly passing the value inside the `map()` callback function is a bit more readable and doesn’t make the code much more verbose thanks to the _arrow functions_, which are shorter and less cluttered compared to the old anonymous function syntax:
+However, explicitly passing the value inside the `map()` callback function is slightly more readable and doesn’t make the code much more verbose, thanks to _arrow functions_, which are shorter and less cluttered compared to the old anonymous function syntax:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];